-Algae Growth in Your Hydroponic System: Friend or Foe?
+Algae Growth in Your Hydroponic System is Friend or Foe?

 Takeaway: Small amounts of algae colonizing a hydroponic system are not a threat to plant growth, but algae growth must be kept within reasonable limits.